primer3-org/primer3/README.txt

 (http://jura.wi.mit.edu/rozen), and Helen Skaletsky All rights reserved.

+Most of primer3 is released under the following _new_ BSD license:

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are
 met: